Tuesday, 7 July 2020

 POOJA AND CELEBRATIONS

-Apart from daily pooja, Annual 10 days festival during Tamil new year month Chithirai, Maha Shivaratri, Soorasamharam in Aippasi, Pradosham, No moon day, Full moon day, Krishna Jayanthi, Karthigai Deepam with 108 conch abhishekam Festival in Aadi, Theertha Vizha in Thai, Panguni Uthiram, special poojas are conducted.
+Apart from daily pooja, an Annual 10-day festival during the Tamil New Year month Chithirai, Maha Shivaratri, Soorasamharam in Aippasi, Pradosham, No moon day, Full moon day, Krishna Jayanti, Karthigai Deepam with 108 conch abhishekam Festival in Aadi, Theertha Vizha in Thai, Panguni Uthiram, special poojas are conducted.

 TEMPLE TIMINGS: